Venice, Louisiana, at the end of the road

 Note to self: the mailman is a good source for excellent restaurants.

-To be honest it also helped me rein in my opposing political opinions in the face of union bashing and the like that Deanna kept plying us with food samples.
-First it was the chicken and sausage gumbo, her personal recipe, then seeing the look of appreciation for that, she brought out the bread pudding, another personal recipe.
-I almost told her I was a liberal just to make her stop!
-I couldn’t eat another bite.
-Deanna repeated more then once with a wink, “First we feed you, then we talk to you.”
+To be honest, it helped that Deanna kept plying us with food while she and Bob held forth.
+First came the chicken and sausage gumbo — her personal recipe.
+Then, seeing the look on our faces, she brought out the bread pudding, another personal recipe.
+I almost told her I was a liberal just to make her stop.
+I couldn't eat another bite.

-Mark Blondin, the next road
+Mark Blondin, ExpatExpressions

 Settling into to Granada, Spain